Abdulsarhan/vars/README.md

 # vars

-A simple key-value pair file format that also supports comments.
+A simple key-value pair file format, with support for comments.
-I made this format so that you can have a simple file that you can use to store variables.
+There are two implementations: one that uses a hashmap, and one that doesn't.
+The difference is that the hashmap implementation uses a bit more memory and takes a little longer to load the files initially since it has to cache everything.
+But it's a LOT faster than the no-hashmap implementation when fetching a value from a file.
 ## Format

 ```